Florida International University: In television and entertainment

 FIU's campus has been the set for many films, television shows, and music videos.
-One of the earliest television shows to have filmed at FIU was Miami Vice; an episode partially filmed in the then-brand-new Sunblazer Arena was recorded in 1986, just after its opening.
-The TV show Burn Notice has also filmed various episodes at FIU, with scenes at the College of Business Buildings and the Diaz-Balart College of Law Building.
+One of the earliest television shows to shoot at FIU was Miami Vice; an episode partially shot in the Sunblazer Arena was recorded in 1986, just after it opened.
+The TV show Burn Notice has also shot various episodes at FIU, with scenes at the College of Business Buildings and the Diaz-Balart College of Law Building.
 In 2007, Chris Brown filmed the music video for his song "Kiss Kiss" at FIU, with scenes near the Frost Art Museum and around the Graham Center.
 Various telenovelas for Telemundo and Univision have filmed television episodes at FIU as well.
 In 2007, Telemundo's Pecados Ajenos was filmed in the Graham Center.
 In 2004, MTV's Campus Invasion Tour was held at FIU, bringing numerous bands such as Hoobastank to FIU.

 In 2009, TLC's What Not to Wear filmed an episode on campus at the Management and Advanced Research Center.
 In October 2009, former CNN news anchor Rick Sanchez broadcast his CNN show from the Graham Center at FIU.
-Three years later, in 2012, G4TV held the Northeast and Southeast regional qualifying rounds of the television show American Ninja Warrior at FIU.
+In 2012, G4TV held the Northeast and Southeast regional qualifying rounds of the television show American Ninja Warrior at FIU.
 The competition took place in the traffic loop between the School of Architecture and the College of Business.
-Three years after that, in 2015, Florida International University hosted the Miss Universe 2014 pageant in the FIU Arena.
+In 2015, FIU hosted the Miss Universe 2014 pageant in the FIU Arena.